poludmik/czech-bench/benchmarks/ctkfacts/README.md

 The reported metrics are classification accuracy and macro-averaged F1 score.

+## License

+The dataset has no license specified by its authors.

 ## References

 [1] Ullrich et al., [CsFEVER and CTKFacts: Acquiring Czech data for fact verification](https://arxiv.org/abs/2201.11115), 2022